bongiozzo/musica_mustdie/output/band_rebellion.md

 # Rebellion

+Band of former Grave Digger members Uwe Lulis and Tommi Goettlich

-Дискография
+## Дискография

-"A Tragedy in Steel - Shakespeare's Macbeth" 2002, Power Metal "Born a Rebel" 2003, Power Metal
+### "A Tragedy in Steel - Shakespeare's Macbeth" 2002, Power Metal

+1. Introduction
+2. Disdaining Fortune
+3. The Prophecy
+4. Husbandry In Heaven
+5. The Dead Arise
+6. Evil Speaks
+7. Letters Of Blood
+8. Revenge
+9. Claws Of Madness
+10. Demons Rising
+11. Die With Harness On Your Back

+### "Born a Rebel" 2003, Power Metal

+1. Born A Rebel
+2. Adrenalin
+3. One For All
+4. Word Is War
+5. Dragons Fly
+6. Queen Of Spades
+7. Iron Flames
+8. Through The Fire
+9. Devils Child
+10. Meet Your Demon
+11. Power Of Evil

+### "Sagas of Iceland - The History of the Vikings - Volume I" 2005, Power Metal

+1. In Memorandum Lindisfarnae (1.45);
+2. Ynglinga Saga (To Odin We Call) (7.12);
+3. The Sons Of The Dragon Slayer (Blood Eagle) (4.21);
+4. Ragnhild's Dream (4.33);
+5. Harald Harfager (6.36);
+6. Eric The Red (5.57);
+7. Freedom (The Saga Of Gang Hrolf) (4.48);
+8. Treason (5.28);
+9. Sword In The Storm (The Saga Of Earl Hakon, Protector Of Norway) (5.02);
+10. Blood Rains (The Saga Of King Olaf Trygvason) (4.27);
+11. Ruling The Waves (5.01);
+12. Canute The Great (The King Of Danish Pride) (4.03);
+13. Harald Hadrade (4.20)

+All songs written by REBELLION
+Produced by Uwe Lulis
+Engineered and mixed by Uwe Lulis
+Recorded and mixed at Black Solaris Studios, Frankfurt, Germany

+### "Miklagard - The History of the Vikings - Volume II " 2007, Power Metal

+1. Vi seglar mot Miklagard 01:49
+2. Sweden 04:22
+3. Free 05:04
+4. On the Edge of Life 05:59
+5. Ulfberth 04:42
+6. The Rus 04:06
+7. Kiew 04:31
+8. Aifur 04:08
+9. Taste of Steel 03:27
+10. God of Thunder 05:23
+11. Our Backs to the Wind 05:25
+12. Miklagard 04:34
+13. The Uprising 07:07

+Line-up:
+Michael Seifert: vocals
+Uwe Lulis: guitar
+Simone Wenzel: guitar
+Tomi Gцttlich: bass
+Gerd Lьcking: drums

+* Vocals on "Vi seglar mot Miklagard" by Charles Rytkonen (MORGANA LEFAY)

-"Sagas of Iceland - The History of the Vikings - Volume I" 2005, Power Metal "Miklagard - The History of the Vikings - Volume II " 2007, Power Metal "Arise: From Ginnungagap To Ragnarok - History of the Vikings, Vol. III" 2009, Power Metal "The Clans Are Marching (EP)" 2009, Power Metal "Arminius: Furor Teutonicus" 2012, Power Metal
+### "Arise: From Ginnungagap To Ragnarok - History of the Vikings, Vol. III" 2009, Power Metal

+1. War 03:53
+2. Arise 04:39
+3. Asgard 03:19
+4. Odin 04:39
+5. Runes 05:14
+6. Bolverk 03:15
+7. Thor 09:06
+8. Evil 04:09
+9. Loki 04:10
+10. Prelude 03:42
+11. Ragnarцk 03:46
+12. Einherjar 07:21

+This is the 3rd and final part of the viking trilogy concept.
+Available as a limited edition with an alternate cover slipcase.
+Produced by Uwe Lulis at Black Solaris studios in Frankfurt.

+Line-up:
+Michael Seifert – Vocals
+Uwe Lulis – Guitar
+Simone Wenzel – Guitar
+Tomi Gцttlich – Bass
+Gerd Lьcking – Drums

+### "The Clans Are Marching (EP)" 2009, Power Metal

+### "Arminius: Furor Teutonicus" 2012, Power Metal

+01. Rest In Peace 06:52
+02. Ala Germanica 04:05
+03. Prince Of The Cheruscer 04:38
+04. Dusk Awaiting Dawn 05:23
+05. Breeding Hate 04:25
+06. The Seeress Tower 06:33
+07. Varus 04:30
+08. The Tribes United 04:08
+09. Ghost Of Freedom 05:00
+10. Furor Teutonicus 04:09
+11. Vae Victis 04:25
+12. Requiem 05:20

-"The History Of The Saxons" 2015, Heavy Metal
+### "The History Of The Saxons" 2015, Heavy Metal

+01. Irminsul
+02. God Of Mercy
+03. Sahsnotas
+04. Take To The Sea
+05. Hengist
+06. Runes Of Victory
+07. Slave Religion
+08. The Fall Of Irminsul
+09. Hail Donar
+10. Blood Court
+11. The Killing Goes On
+12. Wyrd Bith Ful Araed

 ## Отношения с другими группами